kemalat/jenkins-docker-pipeline/README.md

 - Maven 3

-Jenkins needs run in Docker container which have Docker installed,  pipeline script should be able to execute Docker commands. https://hub.docker.com/r/jenkins/jenkins/
+Jenkins pipeline needs to run inside  Docker container which have Docker installed in order to execute Docker commands

+https://hub.docker.com/r/jenkins/jenkins/

 Pull jenkins image provided by jenkinsci and run image with below docker run options.
 Root user is required to execute root tasks inside the DockerFile of jenkins container.
 In order to avoid, var/run/docker.sock access denied or docker command not found docker run must be executed as shown below.
 You should have the root or sudo user on your environment.